vmuk7520/Arm1-and-Testing-Rig-ROS-MoveIt/README.md

 <img width="424" alt="image" src="https://github.com/user-attachments/assets/24aa3c79-afe7-4b96-a472-df31d37fa73b">

-This tutorial will walk you through customizing the motor settings to your specific needs, however the following points must be considered:
+The tutorial will walk you through customizing the motor settings to your specific needs, however, the following points must be considered:
-* __Motor IDs__: The 3 motors must have IDs 0, 1, 2 for starting from the most outer motor.
+* __Motor IDs__: The 3 motors must have IDs: 0, 1, 2.
+Starting from the outermost motor.
 * __Motor speed__: Each motor should have a PWM limit of approximately 150 to reduce extreme RPM
 * __Motor PID__: Set the P constant to 600, the I constant to 0, and the D constant to 2200